Modifying Skate Fit and Balance:

 Also in the best of all possible worlds, your boot must both allow your complete foot (especially ankle) safe range of motion, without pain (e.g., without the top of the boot digging painfully into your feet) and to limit the range of motion to be within that range.
 You should be able to flex your ankle back, so your toe points towards your leg as much as you can, or so it points in the opposite direction towards the floor as much as you can.
 You should be able to bend your ankle sideways inwards and outwards (a doctor would say into pronation and supination) as much as you can.
 In fact, move your ankle into foot circles, so the toe moves in as large a circle as it can.
 The boot should not hurt or dig into your foot at any point within that range of motion, but as you approach the limits of safe motion, the boot should provide sufficient resistance to bending that your feet won't be forced into an unsafe position.
 Balancing on blades is more difficult than balancing in a normal shoe, so it is very possible to be accidentally pushed into an unsafe position, so this is very important.
 It isn't likely you will find a boot that perfectly matches this requirement; it is especially important that the boot provide enough resistance to prevent you from bending your angle sideways too far to be safe, inside or out (a doctor would say into excess pronation or supination).
 To some extant, a boot that digs in to your foot at its top because it is too rigid can be fixed by using various types of padding, if there is sufficient space there inside the boot, but I would view that as a very bad sign, as it will bruise.
 Such excess pressure or sheer (tendency to cut) can even burst your Achilles tendon, or bruise bone.

 The range of motion just discussed, especially in the sideways direction, must be lessened when doing jumps, because the take off and landing provide so much extra pressure to sprain or strain your ankle that you need an extra margin of safety.
 Thus the prior paragraph applies better to beginners, and to ice dancers, than to higher level freestyle and pairs skaters.
 But we are discussing your first boots, in which you probably won't jump much.
 One of the most common mistakes beginners make is to buy boots that are too stiff, because they think that more expensive boots, designed for high level freestyle skaters, must be better.
 They never break in, are heavy, prevent their less developed muscles from moving enough, and cause pain in the long run.
 Don't make that mistake!
+However, I personally believe that if there is enough space in front of the boot above the ankle to fully point and flex your feet, you can use stiff boots - but be sure the sides are snug.

 Some people with certain medical conditions, such as a tendency towards excess pronation or supination, may have to limit their motion in ways and to an extant than only a medically trained individual familiar with their case could advise.